bitcoin/bitcoin/doc/build-windows.md

 Note that for WSL the Bitcoin Core source path MUST be somewhere in the default mount file system, for example /usr/src/bitcoin, AND not under /mnt/d/.
 If this is not the case the dependency autoconf scripts will fail.
 This means you cannot use a directory that is located directly on the host Windows file system to perform the build.
+Also make sure your source path does not contain spaces.

 Build using: